Dominic Poleon: Ebbsfleet United

 On 9 February 2021, Poleon joined National League South side Ebbsfleet United on a free transfer following a successful trial period with the club.

 A successful February 2023 where Poleon scored seven goals in seven matches, taking Ebbsfleet fourteen points clear of the team in second position, saw the striker win the National League South Player of the Month award.
 On 7 April 2023, he scored a fourth hat-trick of the season to take his league tally to thirty-six goals, securing a 3–0 victory over Oxford City to secure the National League South title and promotion back to the fifth tier.
 Having finished the season as top goalscorer, he was named the National League South Player of the Season.

 He departed the club following relegation at the end of the 2024–25 season.

 Farnborough

 On 20 June 2025, Poleon joined National League South side Farnborough on a two-year deal.

+Hornchurch

+On 24 February 2026, Poleon joined fellow National League South side, Hornchurch for an undisclosed fee.